yurikoex/knaves-out/docs/rules/README.md

 ### Basic Rules of a Turn

-1. If empty hand, draw 7 cards, else...
+1. If empty hand, draw 10 cards, else...
-    1. Draw 1 card.
+    - Draw up to 10 cards in hands.
-2. Play 1 card from hand face up.
+2. Play any cards from hand face up on towers.s
-3. Take 1 allowed action, paying the cost from the appropriate tower of cards returning them to face down.
+3. Take any of the following 3 steps in any order.
+    - Take 1 allowed action
-4. Move pawns
+    - Move pawns
-5. Attack
+    - Attack
-6. If over 7 cards in hand, discard extra cards face down on table.
+4. If over 10 cards in hand, discard extra cards.
-7. If 7 cards in hand and no cards played this turn, you may discard hand face down.
+5. If 10 cards in hand and no cards played this turn, you may discard hand.
-8. Shuffle all face down cards while waiting for your next turn
+6. Shuffle all face down cards while waiting for your next turn

 ## Courts